Two House Chronicles

 “‘Time No Longer.’
 What is the meaning of this most solemn declaration?
 It cannot mean that with the message of this angel, time, as computed in this world, in comparison with eternity, should end.
 The next verse speaks of the days of the voice of the seventh angel, and Revelation 11: 15-19 gives us some of the events to take place under this trumpet in the present state.
 It cannot mean probationary time, for that does not cease until Christ closes His work as priest, which is not until after the seventh angel has begun to sound.
 (Revelation 11: 15, 15: 5-8.)
 It must therefore mean prophetic time, for there is no other to which it can refer….
 In other words, prophetic time shall be no more not that time should never be used in a prophetic sense, for the "days of the voice of the seventh angel" spoken of immediately after, doubtless mean the years of the seventh angel.
 It means, rather, that no prophetic period should extend beyond the time of this message.”42

-Smith was correct that prophetic time comes to an end “in the days of the voice of the seventh angel,” which represents a year-for-a-day is no longer calculated concerning time in the fifth and sixth trumpets.
+Smith was correct that prophetic time comes to an end at the uttering of the seven thunders and prior to the seventh trumpet, which represents a year-for-a-day is no longer calculated concerning time in the sevent trumpets.
 Two witnesses have come to the conclusion that the Gentiles were given 40 Jubilee cycles, or 1960 years from the time of Christ, inasmuch as prophetic time is calculated prior to the aforesaid days of the seventh angel;43 one must conclude this age represents the “times of the Gentiles” in Luke 21:24 and Romans 11:25.
 While their calculations differ by one year, 1994 appears to be the most plausible.
 As a result, the time constituents in the fifth and sixth trumpets are able to be dealt with some assurance, which as stated above, cannot be dealt with now for the sake of brevity and will be dealt with in a forthcoming book.

 1 William G. Moorehead, Studies in the Book of Revelation, The United Presbyterian Board of Pub., 1908, Kindle ed., Location 352, “A second significant phase of the structure of Revelation deserves careful scrutiny.
 It may be called the plan of recapitulation, or better, perhaps, parallelism.
 What is meant is this: the chief series of visions, e. g., the Seals, Trumpets, and Vials, do not succeed each other in historical and chronological sequence, but move side by side.
 They do not all have the same starting-point, but they all arrive at the same goal; namely, the final consummation….
 James Smith calls the process "folding back” i. e., each vision as it is introduced and described folds back upon the vision which precedes it.
 In other words, the process is that of contemporaneousness, and not that of succession at all, as so many interpreters of the book have thought.”